poshtkohi/pdes/README.md

 # A Parallel Discrete Event Simulation Engine with Examples

-This repository contains a conservative parallel simulator with several examples (such as logic simulation, queuing network, etc), called xSim, I wrote it while working as a researcher in the Semiconductor Device Modelling Lab (SDML) at Shahed University as part of the following journal paper
+This repository contains a conservative parallel simulator with several examples (such as logic simulation, queuing network, etc), called xSim, I wrote it while working as a researcher in the High-Performance Computing Centre (HPCC) at Shahed University as part of the following journal paper

 [1] A. Poshtkohi, M. B. Ghaznavi-Ghoushchi, K. Saghafi, _PSML: Parallel System Modeling and Simulation Language for Electronic System Level_, Journal of Supercomputing, 75:5 (2019), 2691–2724. doi: 10.1007/s11227-018-2682-1